Preman (Indonesian gangster): Rebellions against the Dutch

 Despite their incorporation in the colonial administration, this incorporation was not without disruption.
 Due to its volatile nature, the preman bands often emerged as sites of rebellion such as in the Banten peasant uprising in 1888.
 The preman were also seen as a threat to the Dutch authorities due to their status as being "magically invulnerable" against Dutch authority including bullets and sharp weapons.
 Many of these rebellions and unrest occurring in Jakarta's region had a broadly millenarian character.
 These rebellions "sought to realize a fundamental, spiritually-based change in the ordering of the world and they looked to a leader with allegedly supernatural characteristics".
 The preman were also seen as qualified to participate in the rebellions by virtue of their skills.
 In a colonial regime whereby many of the indigenous population had already been disarmed, the preman were the only ones who possessed the skills to use offensive weapons necessary for a credible revolt.
-This was further enhanced by their supernatural skills that render them invulnerable from physical attacks.